Defaultplayer001/Deus-Ex-Universe-Community-Update-/[1.0] Deus Ex - Windows-Linux-macOS-Android/README.md

 * With Transcended couches / chairs may be different colors from the original "Model T Black" single color aesthetic.
 Makes some locations such as Paul's apartment look different from their Vanilla designs.
 Arguably a bug fix but unfortunately the other furniture color textures noticeably look worse and also just throw off the original aesthetic.
 Also also nostalgia.
 Will be changed as soon as I figure out the class replacement that Han told me about or how to recompile DXT's DeusEx.u.

 ### Why is this so big?
-A 700mb installer certainly isn't ideal for a Deus Ex mod.
+A 700mb (Hah!
+1.2gb now) installer certainly isn't ideal for a Deus Ex mod.
 Options such as delta compression have been looked into, but with unsatisfactory results so far.
 If anyone has any suggestions for cutting the file size down, let us know!

 Here's the current breakdown (Sizes approximate):